humancomputerintegration/MagnetIO/README.md

 # MagnetIO: Passive yet Interactive Soft Haptic Patches Anywhere

-This is the repository for PCB schematics and 3D printed file used in the wearable device in the "MagnetIO: Passive yet Interactive Soft Haptic Patches Anywhere" paper (ACM CHI2021).
+This is the repository for PCB schematics and 3D printed molds used in the "MagnetIO: Passive yet Interactive Soft Haptic Patches Anywhere" paper (ACM CHI2021).

 # materials
 - silicone (Smooth-On Dragonskin FX Pro)